Partnerships

 European partnerships

-Several ECN sites also contribute to European networks including SCANNET and GLORIA (Cairngorms) and ICP Forests (Alice Holt).
-Individual ECN partner organisations are active in a wide range of European networks and projects (an extensive list of links can be found in Links).
+Some ECN sites also contribute to European networks, including INTERACT and GLORIA (Cairngorms) and ICP Forests (Alice Holt).
+Individual ECN partner organisations are active in a wide range of European networks and projects.

 Global partnerships

 The main global network in which we are actively involved is ILTER, the International Long-Term Ecological Research Network.
-ILTER - which turned 20 years old in 2013 - was chaired for several years by Dr Terry Parr (CEH), a former ECN coordinator.
-Several ECN partners are taking an active role in ILTER-led initiatives, including projects on ecosystem services assessment and communication and knowledge transfer.
+ILTER - which has been operating for three decades - was chaired for several years by Dr Terry Parr, a former ECN coordinator at UKCEH.
+Several ECN partners take an active role in ILTER-led initiatives.